mmiguel6288code/devshell/README.md

 Use the pwd, cd, and ls commands to navigate through different items:

     ```
-    doctestify)$ ls
+    devshell)$ ls
-        doctestify          package             directory
+        devshell          package             directory
         test_pkg            package             directory
         tests               package             directory
-    (doctestify)$ cd test_pkg
+    (devshell)$ cd test_pkg
-    (doctestify)$ cd test_subpkg.test_mod.f
+    (devshell)$ cd test_subpkg.test_mod.f
-    (doctestify)$ pwd
+    (devshell)$ pwd
     /test_pkg.test_subpkg.test_mod.f
     ```

-Once you are navigated to the item of interest, run the doctestify command to enter a recorded interactive python session.
+Once you are navigated to the item of interest, run the devshell command to enter a recorded interactive python session.
 All items from the containing module of the targeted item will automatically be imported.
 You essentially just type the doctest inputs, and the interactive session will evaluate them and display the outputs.
 When done, press Ctrl+D to exit the interactive session.
-At this point, doctestify will write the recorded actions into the docstring of the targeted object.
+At this point, devshell will write the recorded actions into the docstring of the targeted object.
 Afterwards, it will run doctests on that object to ensure there are no issues.
 If any issues are encountered, the original file will be restored and the problematic file will be saved with a special suffix in the same folder.

     ```
-    (doctestify)$ doctestify
+    (devshell)$ devshell
     Testing doctest execution of original file
     ...done: Fail count = 0, Total count = 0
     Entering interactive console
-    Doctest insertion targeting object test_pkg.test_subpkg.test_mod.f within /home/mtm/interspace/doctestify/test_pkg/test_subpkg/test_mod.py
+    Doctest insertion targeting object test_pkg.test_subpkg.test_mod.f within /home/mtm/interspace/devshell/test_pkg/test_subpkg/test_mod.py
     Press Ctrl+D to stop writing code and incorporate session into the docstring of the targeted object
     To abort this session without writing anything into the targeted file, call the exit() function
-    >>> from test_pkg.test_subpkg.test_mod import * # automatic import by doctestify
+    >>> from test_pkg.test_subpkg.test_mod import * # automatic import by devshell
     >>> f(20)
     20
     >>>